 Set refresh rate

 To ensure that the calendar on display shows the most updated information, set an auto-refresh rate.
 This will force your calendar to refresh itself periodically.
 You can do so by adding a customized refresh-rate link parameter to your link.
-Note that this link parameter is only available for Premium users.
+Note that this link parameter is only available for users on a paid plan.
 Here are the details.

 Put the calendar on the display